panweihit/BSID/DistriID/README.md

-This folder contains the distributed implementation of the System Identification Algorithm which can be found for the "vanilla" version.
-The distributed implementation is based on the following paper
+This folder implements the following paper

-Boyd, Stephen, et al. "Distributed optimization and statistical learning via the alternating direction method of multipliers."
-Foundations and Trends in Machine Learning 3.1 (2011): 1-122.
+W. Pan, A. Sootla, and G.-B. Stan.
+Distributed Reconstruction of Nonlinear Networks: An ADMM Approach.
+The International Federation of Automatic Control.
+Cape Town, South Africa, 2014.

 ==================== Quick Guide to Start ===========================